gravitystorm/openstreetmap-carto/CONTRIBUTING.md

     line-color: white;
 }
 ```
-* Order the selectors in a style-sheet in rough order of importance (i.e., highway=primary, then highway=secondary) and beyond that, add layers that are rendered later (i.e., higher) lower in the file.
+* Order the selectors in a style-sheet in rough order of importance (i.e.,
+  `highway=primary`, then `highway=secondary`) and beyond that, add layers that
+  are rendered later (i.e., higher) lower in the file.

 ## SQL Style Guidelines
 Because SQL within JSON or YAML will not generally be syntax highlighted, indentation and caps are particularly important.